Tropical lifting problem for the intersection of plane curves: Preparations for the main theorems

 \begin{lemma} Let $\cF$ and $\cG$ be bivariate tropical polynomials. \begin{enumerate} \item Let $L\in \cLSFG$, and $P_+$ and $P_-$ the endpoints of $L$.
-Then, $P_*$ ($P_*=P_+, P_-$) is a smooth vertex in one of $V(\cF)$ and $V(\cG)$, and is in the interior of an edge of multiplicity $1$ in the other.
-Furthermore, $V(\cF)$ and $V(\cG)$ do not contain vertices in the interior of $L$.
-In other words, we have the following: For a neighborhood $U$ of $L$, the restrictions of $V(\cF)$ and $V(\cG)$ to $U$ are as in Figure \ref{fL}, where each vertex is smooth and each edge has multiplicity $1$.
+Then, $P_*$ (``$*=+$ or $-$'') is a smooth vertex in one of $V(\cF)$ and $V(\cG)$, and is in the interior of an edge of weight $1$ in the other.
+Furthermore, the interior of $L$ contains no vertices of $V(\cF)$ and $V(\cG)$.
+In other words, for a neighborhood $U$ of $L$, the restrictions of $V(\cF)$ and $V(\cG)$ to $U$ are as in Figure \ref{fL}, where each vertex is smooth and each edge has weight $1$.

-In particular, the stable intersection points of $V(\cF)$ and $V(\cG)$ on $L$ are the endpoints of $L$, each with multiplicity $1$.
+In particular, the stable intersection points of $V(\cF)$ and $V(\cG)$ on $L$ are the endpoints of $L$, each with weight $1$.

-\item For $L\in \cRayFG$, the endpoint of $L$ is a smooth vertex in one of $V(\cF)$ and $V(\cG)$, and is in the interior of an edge of multiplicity $1$ in the other.
-Furthermore, $V(\cF)$ and $V(\cG)$ do not contain vertices in the interior of $L$. \end{enumerate} \end{lemma}
+\item For $L\in \cRayFG$, the endpoint of $L$ is a smooth vertex in one of $V(\cF)$ and $V(\cG)$, and is in the interior of an edge of weight $1$ in the other.
+Furthermore, the interior of $L$ contains no vertices of $V(\cF)$ and $V(\cG)$. \end{enumerate} \end{lemma}